KubaFYI/antuinos/README.md

 # antuinos
-A project investigating emergent behaviour in ant-like automata
+A project investigating emergent behaviour in ant-like automata.

+Written for Python 3.5